 Prince Amyn was also deeply involved in the establishment and development of Tourism Promotion Services (TPS), which currently operates the Serena Group of Lodges, Resorts and Hotels, comprising 34 properties in nine countries of Asia and Africa.

 Prince Amyn has for many years entertained active relations with various museums, cultural institutions and programmes, including the Museum of Modern Art, the Metropolitan Museum of Art in New York City, the Musée du Louvre in Paris, the Foundation for the Development of Chantilly.
-He used to sit on the Acquisitions Committee of the Louvre and is still on the Council of the Friends of the Louvre.
+He was a member of the Acquisitions Committee of the Louvre and is on the Council of the Friends of the Louvre.
 He is Chairman of the Friends of the Domaine de Chantilly.
-He has been consistently involved in the work of institutions designed to save heritage and, in particular, has been active in turning heritage buildings into inns and hotels after restoring them.
-He has been a Trustee of the World Monuments Fund since 1997 and is on their International Advisory Committee, and he was, for many years, a Director of the Silk Road Project launched by Yo-Yo Ma.
-Prince Amyn has always been deeply interested in music too: he studied at the New England Conservatory in parallel with Harvard and has been a juror on various musical prizes such as the Premio Venezia, the Vendôme prize and the Concours de Genève.
+He has been consistently involved in the work of institutions designed to save heritage and, among other things, has been active in turning heritage buildings into inns and hotels after restoring them.
+He has been a Trustee of the World Monuments Fund since 1997 and is on their International Advisory Committee.
+He was, for many years, a Director of the Silk Road Project launched by Yo-Yo Ma.
+Prince Amyn has always been deeply interested in music too: he studied at the New England Conservatory in parallel with Harvard and has been a juror on various musical prizes such as the Premio Venezia, the Vendôme Prize and the Concours de Genève.

 Prince Amyn has been actively involved with the Aga Khan Museum in Toronto, Canada and with the formation of its collections.
 He is an art collector himself and has been a frequent lender to leading museums, both French and foreign.
 He was a juror for the 10th International Architecture Exhibition award at the Venice Biennale in 2006.